boris-kz/CogAlg/README.md

 Hierarchical approaches are common in unsupervised learning, and all do some sort of pattern recognition.
 But none that I know of is strictly incremental in scope and complexity of discoverable patterns.
 Which is necessary for scalability, vs. combinatorial explosion in search space.
 But incremental selection is is more expensive upfront and won’t pay in simple test problems.
 So, it’s not suitable for immediate experimentation, which is probably why no one else seems to be working on anything sufficiently similar to my algorithm.

+Most readers dismiss this outline as generalities, which lack a direct connection to my code.
+But I don’t see a disconnect, beyond simple adaptation to 2D format of the input.
+Please enlighten me, I will owe you big time.
+Of course, current code only covers first-level processing, but higher levels should add incremental complexity rather than qualitatively different principles.

 ## Comparison to Artificial and Biological Neural Networks